-- The practice understood the needs of its patient population and tailored services in response to those needs. - Telephone consultations and home visits were available for patients from all population groups who were not able to visit the practice. - Urgent access appointments were available for children and those patients with serious medical conditions. - The practice offered a walk in service for patients registered with them and patients registered with other GP services. - The practice had a website and patients were able to book appointments or order repeat prescriptions on line. - The facilities and premises were appropriate for the services delivered. - The practice made reasonable adjustments when patients found it hard to access services. - There was a system for flagging vulnerability in individual patient records. - Records showed the practice had systems that identified patients at high risk of admission to hospital and implemented care plans to reduce the risk and where possible avoid unplanned admission to hospital. - There was a range of clinics for all age groups as well as the availability of specialist nursing treatment and support.
+- The practice understood the needs of its patient population and tailored services in response to those needs. - Telephone consultations and home visits were available for patients from all population groups who were not able to visit the practice. - Urgent access appointments were available for children and those patients with serious medical conditions. - The practice had a website and patients were able to book appointments or order repeat prescriptions on line. - The facilities and premises were appropriate for the services delivered. - The practice made reasonable adjustments when patients found it hard to access services. - There was a system for flagging vulnerability in individual patient records. - Records showed the practice had systems that identified patients at high risk of admission to hospital and implemented care plans to reduce the risk and where possible avoid unplanned admission to hospital. - There was a range of clinics for all age groups as well as the availability of specialist nursing treatment and support.